qkzk/fm/development.md

   % cargo rustdoc -- -D missing_docs 2>&1 | grep error | wc -l
   492
   ```
-- [ ] static lines (from display, menu, content per mode) can be cut out of the window.
-Should use the space on the right
-- [ ] why have a bottom line in menu if the binds are always explained ?
 - [x] shell_command_parser refactor.
 Won't do.
 It's clean already.
 I need a lexer & a parser.
 I couldn't use pipes or redirections, now I can.
   - [x] new shell command expansion %c current clipboard
 - [ ] menu / rendering / widgets